 To prevent or delay complications due to iron overload, excess (transfusional) iron must be removed (eg, via chronic iron chelation therapy Treatment Secondary iron overload results from excess absorption of iron, repeated blood transfusions, or excess oral intake, typically in patients with disorders of erythropoiesis.
 Consequences can include... read more ).
 Chelation therapy is generally initiated when serum ferritin levels are > 1000 ng/mL (> 1000 mcg/L) or after about 1 to 2 years of scheduled transfusions.
 Splenectomy may help decrease transfusion requirements for patients with significant splenomegaly.

 Luspatercept is an injectable recombinant fusion protein that inhibits signalling of the transforming growth factor beta pathway.
 In a randomized, placebo-controlled trial in patients with beta-thalassemia, it reduced transfusion requirements by 33% in 21% of patients (compared to 4.5% of controls).
 Luspatercept is an option for treatment in transfusion-dependent patients (1 Treatment reference Thalassemias are a group of inherited microcytic, hemolytic anemias characterized by defective hemoglobin synthesis.
-Alpha-thalassemia is particularly common among people of African, Mediterranean... read more ).
+Alpha-thalassemia is particularly common among people with African, Mediterranean... read more ).

-Allogeneic stem cell transplantation Hematopoietic Stem Cell Transplantation Hematopoietic stem cell (HSC) transplantation is a rapidly evolving technique that offers a potential cure for hematologic cancers (leukemias, lymphomas, myeloma) and other hematologic disorders... read more is the only curative option and should be considered in all patients.
+Allogeneic stem cell transplantation Hematopoietic Stem Cell Transplantation Hematopoietic stem cell (HSC) transplantation is a rapidly evolving technique that offers a potential cure for hematologic cancers ( leukemias, lymphomas, myeloma) and other hematologic disorders... read more is the only curative option and should be considered in all patients.

 Thalassemias result from decreased production of at least one globin polypeptide chain (beta, alpha, gamma, delta); the resultant abnormal red blood cells are microcytic, often abnormally shaped, and prone to hemolysis (causing anemia).